 - Travelling in Gujarat can be unbelievably expensive or undeniably cheap, depending on how you travel.
 If you end up travelling the hotspots you’re going to get ripped off, literally.
 However, stay off the beaten path, and Gujarat will come embracing you as one of the cheapest destinations to travel in India.
 Avoid Somnath.
 Avoid Gir.
 Avoid Rann Utsav.
 Avoid any other place that has been over-promoted and you’re going to be okay.
 This particularly applies in Kutch region, where even the basic accommodation (during the peak tourist season in winter) can cost more than a couple of thousand Rupees per night.
 You stay in Dhordo Tent city, and you end up paying as much as 10 thousand rupees for a night.
 Stay 10 kilometres away, and you won’t have to spend more than 500.

-- Travel Gujarat for 6 major experiences: 1) Spotting Wildlife/migratory birds, 2) Experiencing white desert in great Rann of Kutch, 3) Exploring crack land and salt farms in Little Rann of Kutch 4) Chaotic old-towns (old Ahmedabad/ old-Baroda etc) 5) A few major religious sites (if you’re, at all, into it)
+- Travel Gujarat for 6 major experiences: 1) Spotting Wildlife/migratory birds, 2) Experiencing white desert in great Rann of Kutch, 3) Exploring crack land and salt farms in Little Rann of Kutch 4) Chaotic old-towns (old Ahmedabad, old-Baroda etc) 5) A few major religious sites (if you’re into it at all)

 TOP PLACES TO SEE AND EXPERIENCES TO TRY

 The road to Dholavira: Located in the Northeast corner of Kutch, Dholavira is a UNESCO world heritage site where you can find ruins belonging to the time of Harappan civilization.
 But to tell you the truth, the site, on its own, is quite a lame place to visit.
-There is no information available on site, and the guides who work there as your only source of information makes the experience even worse.
+There is no information available on site, and the guides who work there as your only source of information makes the experience even worse because of their limited knowledge and poor work ethics (speaking from my experience in 2017).
 Visit Dholavira, not for the original Dholavira UNESCO heritage site, but to enjoy the drive to Dholavira, which takes you through a stretch of 7-kilometer smooth road that passes right through the sparkling White Desert.

 Sunsets/sunrises/full moons in the White Desert: The original fascination of visiting the White Desert lies in its captivating sunsets and full moons.
 As the sun slowly reaches the horizon, it leaves a shade of red and blue and pink, almost making a panoramic distinction across the sky.
 Full moon nights are moreover no less romantic.
 If however you miss the full moon and end up around twilight, a million bright stars and clear skies will work together to make your experience no less memorable.